nuxt/docs/en/guide/vuex-store.md

 }
 ```

+> If you are using the _Modules_ mode of the Vuex store, only the primary module (in `store/index.js`) will receive this action.
+You'll need to chain your module actions from there.

 The context is given to `nuxtServerInit` as the 2nd argument, it is the same as the `data` or `fetch` method except that `context.redirect()` and `context.error()` are omitted.